 What's the Best Plan?

 Similar to the translation question, the answer here is whichever plan you’ll follow.
 Unfortunately, many people figure they’ll just start with Genesis and plow right on through to Revelation.
 That’s a bad idea.
-As anyone who has tried this knows, some of the early Old Testament books are meticulous, such as Leviticus and Numbers, and most people get bogged down, wiping out before finishing even half the Old Testament.
+As anyone who has tried this knows, some of the early Old Testament books are meticulous and dry, such as Leviticus and Numbers, and most people get bogged down there, wiping out before finishing even half the Old Testament.

-Read the Bible and the Catechism in a Year – This plan, created by the Coming Home Network, is perhaps my favorite.
+Read the Bible and the Catechism in a Year – This plan, created by the Coming Home Network, is my favorite.
 Not only does it take you through the whole Bible (the Catholic Bible, including the deuterocanonical books), but it also gets you through the entire Catechism of the Catholic Church.
 Each day you read about three chapters of Scripture and fifteen paragraphs of the Catechism.
-It will take about 30 minutes each day, but then at the end of the year, you will have finished the Bible and the Catechism—you’ll know more about your faith than 99% of fellow Catholics.
-(Note: To get the PDF of this plan, you have to create a free account on the CHNetwork’s website, but it’s definitely worth it.)
+It will take you about 30 minutes each day, but then at the end of the year, you will have finished the Bible and the Catechism—you’ll know more about your faith than 99% of fellow Catholics.
+(Note: To get the PDF of this plan, you have to enter your email address, but it’s definitely worth it.)
+I’ve used this plan twice now and it’s become such a life-giving spiritual discipline.

-Dr. Mary Healy’s Read the Bible in a Year Plan – This plan was created by Dr. Mary Healy, a premier Catholic biblical scholar, and it’s great because it has you reading excerpts from the Old Testament, Psalms, and New Testament each day.
+Dr. Mary Healy’s Read the Bible in a Year Plan – This plan was created by Dr. Mary Healy, the esteemed Catholic biblical scholar, and it’s great because it has you reading excerpts from the Old Testament, Psalms, and New Testament each day.
 That means when you get to the difficult Old Testament sections, you’ll still have the Psalms and New Testament to balance you out.

 CatholicBibleInAYear.org Reading Plan – This one is similar to Dr. Healy’s plan except it offers even more variety each day.
 You’ll read two Old Testament readings, one New Testament reading, and one psalm each day.